We are Monmouth and Ocean County’s choice for

 How do I have my child evaluated by Dr. Young?

-The first step is to call our office and set up a free initial screening exam.
+The first step is to call our office and set up an initial screening exam.
 You can also email an

 appointment request here.